 The cons of having a joint account

-There are many benefits to having a joint bank account.
+There are many benefits for account holders who have a joint bank account.
 However, there can also be downsides if you just have joint accounts and don’t keep separate accounts as well.

 Another big issue is if one spouse has a lot of debt and a bad credit score.
 That could negatively impact the other spouse and have an impact if they later try to get a loan for a car or a house.

-If one spouse has more debt than the other, be sure to discuss how the debts will be handled before opening a joint account.
+If one spouse has more debt than the other or a lot of credit card debt, be sure to discuss how the debts will be handled before opening a joint account.